Regularized Halfspace Depth for Functional Data: Regularized Halfspace Depth

 \end{enumerate} \end{thm}

 \autoref{thmBasic4}(a) extends the affine invariance property \cite[cf.][]{ZS00} to an infinite dimensional space and establishes this property for the proposed RHD because any surjective isometry between two normed spaces is affine by the Mazui--Ulam theorem \citep{vai03}.
 Properties (b) and (c) in \autoref{thmBasic4} respectively states that the RHD is maximized at the unique center $\mu$ and it is nonincreasing along any ray leaving from the deepest curve $\mu \in \HH$.
-These properties are analogous of their Euclidean versions in \cite{ZS00}, but the proof for (b) is more involved and uses properties of the projection set $\vv_\ld$. \autoref{thmBasic4}(d) is a weakened version of vanishing at infinity property where we need the finite-dimensional subspace assumption to limit the behavior of the depth function; see \autoref{propVaIfail} in the Supplementary Materials for a counterexample.
+These properties are analogous to their Euclidean versions in \cite{ZS00}, but the proof for (b) is more involved and uses properties of the projection set $\vv_\ld$. {\autoref{thmBasic4}(d) is a weakened version of vanishing at infinity property where we need some restrictions such as the unnormalized direction set $\uu_\ld$ to limit the behavior of the depth function; see Section~S1.4 in the Supplementary Materials for another version of the vanishing at infinity property with the finite-dimensional assumption and a counterexample. }